iterative/dvc.org/content/docs/command-reference/exp/show.md

   default behavior.

-- `-f`, `--force` - force re-collection of experiments instead of loading from exp cache.
-DVC caches `exp show` table data to improve performance of subsequent `exp show` calls.
+- `-f`, `--force` - force re-collection of experiments instead of loading from internal experiments cache.
+DVC caches `exp show` table data for completed experiments to improve performance of subsequent `exp show` calls.
 When `--force` is specified, DVC will reload all experiment data and ignore any previously cached results.

 ## Examples